On uniform flag bundles on Fano manifolds: Introduction

 For varieties different from $\P^1$ the situation is far more complicated, since, even in the case of non rational curves, vector bundles are not, in general, determined by discrete invariants.
 Moreover, most varieties admit bundles that are not direct sums; perhaps the simplest example of this kind is the tangent bundle over the projective plane $\P^2$, which also shows that decomposability of vector bundles fails already within the class of homogeneous vector bundles.

-On the other hand, it was observed by Grauert, Schwarzenberger and Van de Ven, \cite{Schw,VdV}, in the 1960's and 70's that a natural way to extend Grothendieck's theorem is to consider varieties covered by a family of rational curves, and bundles whose restrictions to all the curves of the family are isomorphic.
+On the other hand, the work of Grauert, Schwarzenberger and Van de Ven in the 1960's and 70's, \cite{Schw,VdV}, leads to the conclusion that a natural way to extend Grothendieck's theorem is to consider varieties covered by a family of rational curves, and bundles whose restrictions to all the curves of the family are isomorphic.
 These bundles are called {\em uniform}; note that by means of Grothendieck's theorem this condition can be written in terms of co-characters or splitting types.
 Grauert et al. considered only the particular case of lines in the projective space, posing the problem of understanding whether every bundle on $\P^n$ uniform with respect to the family of lines should be homogeneous.
 Remarkably, it was shown that the question has an affirmative answer for low rank bundles (\cite{Sato, VdV, Elenc, EHS, Ellia, Ballico1}).

-Besides its relation with homogeneity, the concepts of splitting type and uniformity have been extensively used within the theory of vector bundles, particularly in the case of $\P^n$ --we refer to \cite{OSS} for a complete account on the topic.
+Besides their relation with homogeneity, the concepts of splitting type and uniformity have been extensively used within the theory of vector bundles, particularly in the case of $\P^n$ --we refer to \cite{OSS} for a complete account on the topic.
 Among other significant results, we should mention here the characterization of trivial bundles as the only uniform bundles with trivial splitting type (see \cite{VdV}, \cite[Theorem 3.2.1]{OSS}), and Grauert--M\"ulich theorem, stating that for a semistable bundle on $\P^n$ (not necessarily uniform) the gaps in the general splitting type cannot be greater than one (\cite{GM}, \cite[Theorem 2.1.4]{OSS}).